 The letter should contain information about:

 - the alleged misconduct or poor performance and when this occurred.
+This needs to be clear as you cannot raise other unconnected performance/behaviour issues during the disciplinary meeting.

 - the possible consequences from the meeting.